Raleigh Car Accident Statistics

-Raleigh is the capital of North Carolina and the 2nd largest city in the state.
-Unfortunately, car accidents happen every day in our city.
+Raleigh is the capital of North Carolina and the state's 2nd-largest city.
+Unfortunately, car accidents happen every day in our City of Oaks.
 Read on to learn about Car Accident Statistics for Raleigh and what they can mean for you and your loved ones.

 The Bishop Law Firm represents Raleigh Car Accident Injury Victims in personal injury cases.
 We offer free case reviews and no fee unless you win.
-Call us today, 919-615-3095, or start your free case review online now.
+Call us today at 919-615-3095 or start your free case review online now.

-Alcohol was involved in 499 of those car accidents and 11 of the fatal accidents.
-The 44 Raleigh deaths in 2023 also included nine pedestrian deaths.
-Also, 162 of the car accidents involved pedestrians, while 50 involved bicycle riders.
+Alcohol was involved in 366 of those car accidents and 11 of the fatal accidents.
+The 38 Raleigh deaths in 2024 also included thirteen pedestrian deaths.
+Also, 190 of the car accidents involved pedestrians, while 53 involved bicycle riders.

 Also read Raleigh Car Accident Injuries.

-Based on the above data, a car crash occurs every 12 minutes in Wake County, with an injury resulting from a car accident every 42 minutes.
-One fatal injury occurs every 76.2 hours.
+Based on the above data from 2020 - 2024, a car crash occurs every 86 minutes in Wake County, and an injury occurs every 3.8 hours.
+One fatal injury occurs every 18 days.

-In 2023, the 4th of July resulted in the most injuries from the holidays, followed by Christmas, Easter, and Memorial Day.
-The Christmas holiday resulted in the most fatalities, followed by the 4th of July.
+In 2024, Thanksgiving resulted in the most holiday-related injuries, followed by the 4th of July, Labor Day, and Easter.
+The Thanksgiving holiday resulted in the most fatalities, followed by Easter.

-Distracted driving was involved in 16.9% of the crashes in North Carolina in 2023 (this is a self-reported number, so the data collected may not reflect the severity of the issue).
+Distracted driving accounted for 17% of crashes in North Carolina in 2024 (self-reported data, so the figures may not reflect the actual severity of the issue).

-Drivers engaging in activities such as using their phone, eating, performing personal grooming, adjusting radio stations, or watching children in the back seat (NC DOI) can cause distracted driving.
+Drivers engaging in activities such as using their phone, eating, performing personal grooming, adjusting the radio, or watching children in the back seat (NC DOI) can be distracted.

 Dangerous traffic areas in Raleigh